The Ultimate Guide to Collecting and Acting On Website Analytics

 If you're using Webflow as your website builder, setting up Webflow analytics is a straightforward process.
 Here's a step-by-step guide to get you started:

-2. Access your project settings in Webflow.
+2. Find your project settings

-3. Navigate to the "Analytics" tab.
+3. Click on the "Analytics" tab

 Once Webflow analytics is set up, you'll have access to valuable metrics and data points that can provide deep insights into your website's performance.
 These metrics include: